MicrosoftDocs/biztalk-docs/technical-reference/xslt-transform-engine-grid-property.md

 # XSLT Transform Engine (Grid Property)

-**Start from BizTalk Server 2020**, user can choose Saxon as XSLT transform engine, or even create their own XSLT transform engine, use **XSLT Transform Engine** property to specify XSLT transform engine will be used.
+**Applicable starting BizTalk Server 2020**, user can choose Saxon:registered: as XSLT transform engine.
+It is also possible to plug-in your own XSLT transform engine.
+Use **XSLT Transform Engine** property to specify the XSLT transform engine you wish to use.

-BizTalk lower level XSL transformation was implemented on top of .Net Framework [XSLT Transformations](https://docs.microsoft.com/en-us/dotnet/standard/data/xml/xslt-transformations) before **BizTalk Server 2020**, which only support [XSLT 1.0](https://www.w3.org/TR/xslt-10/).
-With this property, BizTalk server map is able to support [XSLT 3.0](https://www.w3.org/TR/xslt-30/), and even further XSLT standard as user can always create custom XSL transform based on new technology to use in BizTalk runtime.
+BizTalk's default XSL transform engine implementation is based on .Net Framework [XSLT Transformations](https://docs.microsoft.com/en-us/dotnet/standard/data/xml/xslt-transformations).
+This support is limited to XSLT 1.0.
+Use this property to configure other XSL transform engines at map level.
+This makes it possible for BizTalk server maps to support newer versions of XSLT.
+Using Saxon:registered: one can readily use XSLT3.0.

 ## Category